Loading

 History

-Lavender Bay in 1931 with Sydney Harbour Bridge under construction and Lavender Bay railway station on the left
+Lavender Bay in 1931 with the Sydney Harbour Bridge under construction and Lavender Bay railway station on the left

 Heritage listings